eda-ricercatore/gulyas-scripts/notes/python.md

 + "When the maximum recursion depth is exceeded, a **RuntimeError** exception is raised"
 	\cite[Chapter 6, section on "Recursion," pp. 112]{Beazley2009}.
++ Unlike some (other) functional programming languages, "*Python* does not [carry out] tail-recursion optimization"
+	\cite[Chapter 6, section on "Recursion," pp. 112]{Beazley2009}.
++ Avoid using recursion with:
+	- decorators
+		\cite[Chapter 6, section on "Functions as Objects and Closures," pp. 101]{Beazley2009}
+	- generator, or generator functions
+		\cite[Chapter 6, section on "Recursion," pp. 112]{Beazley2009}.
+	- coroutines
+		\cite[Chapter 6, section on "Recursion," pp. 112]{Beazley2009}.